Anastasia: Adventures with Pooka and Bartok: Design

-The developers were able to recruit some of the film's voice case, including Meg Ryan who performs the voiceover for Anya's diary entries".
+The developers were able to recruit some of the film's voice actors, including Meg Ryan who performs the voiceover for Anya's diary entries".
 Anastasia incorporates exploration, problem solving and skill testing, and it also incorporated songs from the animated feature film.
 For Anastasia, Intelliscape Interactive completed production management, 3D artwork, and game design work.

 Release

 The game was released on November 4, 1997.
 The Fox Interactive website allowed players to send virtual postcards using Anastasia music.
 Both this title and the video Anastasia Sing-along were involved in rebates and corporate tie-ins.
 The Fox Interactive game was part of a company-wide media blitz that included the units Fox Kids Network, Fox Family Channel, Fox Licensing and Merchandising, Fox Interactive as well as book publisher HarperCollins.
-The game marked a new direction for Fox Interactive, which had previous made first-person shooter games.
+The game marked a new direction for Fox Interactive, which had previously made first-person shooter games.

 In 1997, Disney re-released The Little Mermaid as "counter-programming" to Fox's animated film Anastasia, which was set for release around the same time.
 The two studios were "scrambling to mine every potential dollar from their investment and make sure neither outdoes the other", so they competed in the video gaming space.
 Taking a cue from the Disney "marketing mode", Fox Interactive would simultaneously release the computer entertainment spin-off with its film in the video gaming marketplace.
 Ariel's Story Studio would compete against Anastasia: Adventures with Pooka and Bartok.

 The game capped off three consecutive successful quarters for Motion Works, helping the nine-year-old company's finances greatly improve in 1997.
 As a result of success such as Anastasia, the company had plans to grow considerably throughout 1998.